JonPayneEA/flode/governance.md

 ## The `flode` environment

-The `flode` package is a meta-package providing utilities for easy installation, loading and management of several packages detailed under [`# Current Scope`](#current-scope).
-It is an extensible framework that allows users to create a 'verse' of packages suiting their general needs - see the upcoming vignette for a concise overview of the package.
+The `flode` package is a meta-framework designed to simplify the installation, loading, and management of multiple related packages, as outlined in the [`# Current Scope`](#current-scope).
+It provides an extensible structure that enables users to build a tailored “verse” of packages to meet their specific needs.
+A forthcoming vignette will offer a concise overview of its functionality and usage.

+All tool development undertaken in R by the **Forecasting & Warning Department of the Environment Agency** must comply with the standards described in this document.
+Tools that meet these standards and performance requirements will be integrated into the `flode` meta-library.

-The purpose of this project and document is guidance in how to maintain the `flode` fleet of packages, which is guided by the following principles:
+The purpose of this project and accompanying documentation is to provide clear guidance on maintaining the `flode` ecosystem of packages.
+This effort is driven by the following core principles:

 ### 1. Package Structure and Design